What Happens To A Military Pension In A Divorce?

 What You Need To Know About Military Pension Benefits

 Many options exist for military members when it comes to the payout of retirement benefits and how it correlates to disability benefits.
-Reinstein, Glackin & Herriott, LLC, is a Bowie, Maryland, law firm with attorneys highly experienced in military divorce.
+Reinstein, Glackin & Herriott, LLC, is a Annapolis, Maryland, law firm with attorneys highly experienced in military divorce.
 Mediation or negotiations should address all of the possibilities and the impact on the settlement when drafting pension orders.

 Protecting Your Rights In A Complicated Divorce